 Michael joined Watsi on August 2nd, 2013.
-Five years ago, Michael became the 1404th member to automatically support a new Watsi patient every month.
-Since then, 4,542 more people have become monthly donors!
-Michael's most recent donation traveled 8,600 miles to support Htun, 15-year-old student from Thailand, to fund mobility restoring wrist surgery.
+Six years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michael's most recent donation traveled 8,800 miles to support Sreyleak, a student from Cambodia, to fund an ear procedure so she can return to school.